2023 Big 12 Men’s Basketball Championship sets new record - NewsBreak

 - TCU Loaded Tots

-The Big 12 said its after-party featuring DJ Diesel was also a huge hit, with nearly 7,000 fans attending the event.
+The Big 12 said it’s after party featuring DJ Diesel was also a huge hit with nearly 7,000 fans attending the event.
+FOX4 newsletters: Get the latest news delivered to your inbox

 In total, the Kansas City Sports Commission estimates the economic impact of the Big 12 Men’s and Women’s Basketball Championships is about $21 million over the five-day period.
 Copyright 2023 Nexstar Media Inc. All rights reserved.
 This material may not be published, broadcast, rewritten, or redistributed.